puchen8229/MRCIGVAR/README.md

 - irf_MRVAR_NM_CB
 - girf_MRVAR_RM_CB

-Following sample codes demonstrate how MRVARData is used to generate data from an MRVAR process.
+The following sample codes demonstrate how MRVARData is used to generate data from an MRVAR process.

 ``` r